linuxha/node-red-contrib-mytimeout/README.md

 *  0 = off, stopped or cancel (timer not running)
 *  1 = on (timer is running)
 *  2 = warning (timer is running and in the warning period)
+*  3 = pause (timer is stoped, no further output until a continue, pause, suspend, on, off, stop or cancel is sent)

 If you find any other state, open an issue.
 [node-red-contrib-mytimeout Issues](https://github.com/linuxha/node-red-contrib-mytimeout/issues)